-- a.
-The Personnel Manager who will act as Chairman. - b.
-A representative of the community service employee(s), as selected by the appellant, with voting status. - c.
-Directors of departments not involved in the dispute(s), or designated representatives, with voting status. - d.
-A Recorder assigned by the City Manager in non-voting status. - e.
-At the discretion of the City Manager, the Assistant City Manager and/or the City Attorney may participate in Board meetings in non-voting status. - f.
-Any other individuals whom the City Manager considers necessary to guarantee rights of appellant and City administration.
+- A. The Administrative Services Director or his/her designee who will act as Chairman. - B. A representative of the community service employee(s), as selected by the appellant, with voting status. - C. Directors of departments not involved in the dispute(s), or designated representatives, with voting status. - D. A Recorder assigned by the City Manager in non-voting status. - E. At the discretion of the City Manager, the Assistant City Manager and/or the City Attorney may participate in Board meetings in non-voting status. - F. Any other individuals whom the City Manager considers necessary to guarantee rights of appellant and City administration.
 Such members may or may not vote at the discretion of the City Manager.

-Meetings will be called at a time and place established by the Personnel Manager within 15 days of date of submittal of appeal, unless an extension is agreed upon by all parties concerned.
+Meetings will be called at a time and place established by the Administrative Services Director or his/her designee within 15 days of date of submittal of appeal, unless an extension is agreed upon by all parties concerned.
 Findings of the Board will be submitted to the City Manager in form of recommended action(s), and votes of the Board members for or against recommendations will be noted.